saurabh-m-w/PasswordManager/README.md

 # KeepSafe
-Manage your passwords Securely
+## Manage your passwords Securely on Cloud

 App built using flutter, at backend side nodejs,express used for creating RestApi's and MongoDb database is used to store all passwords.

-A Master password is used as a key to encrypt all passwords.Encrypts all passwords on client side only and stored on database.
+\nA Master password is used as a key to encrypt all passwords.Encrypts all passwords on client side only and stored on database.
-Master password is never stored on database, using SHA hashing is used to validate Master password.
+\nMaster password is never stored on database, using SHA hashing is used to validate Master password.

 ![Screenshot](Screenshots/screenshot1.jpeg)
 ![Screenshot](Screenshots/screenshot2.jpeg)